bennettoxford/openprescribing-template/developers/Developers.md

 docker login ghcr.io -u USERNAME
 ```

-Enter your personal access token (PAT) when you see the below:
+Enter a GitHub personal access token (PAT) (with packages write, read and delete privileges) when you see the below:

 ```bash
 Password: